Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Nuclear modeling of r-process input

-Nuclear beta decays, which change a neutron into a proton, are responsible for the mass flow to elements with increasingly heavier $Z$-number.
-As the r~process occurs in a dynamical environment, the time, which is needed for the succession of beta decays to produce thorium and uranium from the seed nuclei available after freeze-out of charged-particle fusion reactions, is competing with the dynamical timescale of the explosion, which transports matter to larger radii (and lower densities), thus suppressing the neutron number density required for the mass flow to heavier nuclei by neutron captures.
-Particularly important are beta decays of nuclei with magic neutron numbers $N_{\rm mag}$, as the matter flow is hindered by the reduced neutron separation energies of the nuclei with $N_{\rm mag} +1$.
-Furthermore, due to the extra binding of the magic nuclei, the $Q$-value of their beta decays is relatively reduced, resulting in longer lifetimes.
+Nuclear beta-decays, which change a neutron into a proton, are responsible for the mass flow to elements with increasingly heavier $Z$-number.
+As the r-process occurs in a dynamical environment, the time, needed for the succession of beta-decays to produce thorium and uranium from the seed nuclei available after freeze-out of charged-particle fusion reactions, is competing with the dynamical timescale of the explosion, during which matter is transported to larger radii and lower densities.
+The latter suppresses the neutron number density required for the mass flow to heavier nuclei by neutron captures.
+Particularly important are beta-decays of nuclei with magic neutron numbers $N_{\rm mag}$, as the matter flow is hindered by the reduced neutron separation energies of the nuclei with $N_{\rm mag} +1$.
+Furthermore, due to the extra binding of the magic nuclei, the $Q$-value of their beta-decays is relatively reduced, resulting in longer lifetimes.

-Calculations of beta decays require two ingredients: the relative energy scale between parent and daughter nuclei (Q value) and the transition strength distribution in the daughter nucleus.
+Calculations of beta-decays require two ingredients: the relative energy scale between parent and daughter nuclei (Q value) and the transition strength distribution in the daughter nucleus.
 We note that the $Q$ values are large for r-process nuclei due to the extreme neutron excess.
-As a consequence uncertainties in this quantity (usually of order 0.5--1~MeV) have a mild effect on the half lifes, despite the strong energy dependence of the involved phase space ($E^5$ for allowed Gamow-Teller transition, and even higher powers for forbidden transitions).
-However, this strong energy dependence makes the half life sensitive to the detailed low-lying strength distribution, which is also crucial to determine whether the beta decay is accompanied by the emission of neutrons, i.e.\ whether the transition proceeds to states in the daughter nucleus above or below the neutron threshold (which is only 2--3 MeV in r-process nuclei).
+As a consequence uncertainties in this quantity (usually of order 0.5--1~MeV) have a mild effect on the half lives, despite the strong energy dependence of the involved phase space ($E^5$ for allowed Gamow-Teller transition, and even higher powers for forbidden transitions).
+However, this strong energy dependence makes the half-life sensitive to the detailed low-lying strength distribution, which is also crucial to determine whether the beta-decay is accompanied by the emission of neutrons, i.e.\ whether the transition proceeds to states in the daughter nucleus above or below the neutron threshold (which is only 2--3 MeV in r-process nuclei).
 This so-called $\beta$-delayed neutron emission is a source of free neutrons and plays an important role in determining the final r-process abundances during the freeze-out of neutron captures \cite{Arcones.Martinez-Pinedo:2011}.